vais-ral/CIL-Docs/docs/segmentation.rst

 Installation
 ------------

-A binary installation is available from the ccpi conda channel:
+A binary installation is available from the ccpi conda channel.
+NOTE This module is not available with Anaconda Python 2.7 due to C++11 requierments.
+It can only be used with Anaconda Python 3.
+Install using:

 ::